Trekking at Munnar is an absolute must on your list of things to do in Kerala!

 Click Here to see Kalypso Adventures’ availability and rates.

-WHAT TO EXPECT BEFORE TREKKING AT MUNNAR
+BEFORE TREKKING IN MUNNAR

 The campsite, as I mentioned earlier, is situated beneath Phantom Mountain and the views are incredible.